SciRuby/daru/README.md

 * Time series support.
 * Calculate percentage change.
 * Working with missing data - is\_null?, not\_null?, drop\_missing\_data, dropping rows with missing data, filling data in place of nils
+* Have some sample data sets for users to play around with.
+Should be able to load these from the code itself.
+Like s

 ## Contributing